Gordoco/gordoco.github.io/README.md

 	-	You can find a list of potential themes that are publicly available [here][ThemePages].
 	-	Always make sure to give credit to the theme's creator in your README!
 5. Click the _**Commit new file**_ button to save and push your file to the repository.
-	- As before, after a short delay for Github to build and deploy your site again, going to https://_**username**_.github.io should show your newly formatted resume.
+	- As before, after a short delay for Github to build and deploy your site again, going to https://_**username**_.github.io should show your newly formatted resume (see gif above for example).

 ## Authors and Acknowledgements
 - Author: